Data Tool Instructions

 Some filtering functions can also be performed simply by clicking directly on elements of the donut or bar charts.
 For example, to display United States farmed production with a Seafood Watch Good Alternative (yellow) rating:

-- In the Top Producing Countries chart, click on the United States label, and the tool chart updates to show the sustainability performance of U.S. production, then
+- In the Top Producing Countries chart, click on the United States label, and the charts update to show the sustainability performance of U.S. production, then

 - In the donut chart or the U.S. bar chart, click the yellow segment, and the tool updates to show only yellow-rated U.S. production, then